scrapinghub/splash/docs/scripting-ref.rst

 **Parameters:**

-* x - integer or float with x position of element to be clicked
+* x - number with x position of element to be clicked (distance from the left, relative to viewport)
-* y - integer or float with y position of element to be clicked
+* y - number with y position of element to be clicked (distance fromt the top, relative to viewport)

 **Returns:** nil